KDE/digikam-doc/main_window/image_view.rst

 .. |icon_fullscreen| image:: images/mainwindow_icon_fullscreen.webp

 There are several possibilities to view an image.
-You can either click on it, select :menuselection:`View --> Preview Image` :kbd:`F3` from the menu bar or select **Preview Image** from the context menu.
+You can either click on it, select :menuselection:`View --> Preview` :kbd:`F3` from the menu bar or select **Preview** from the context menu.
 The Preview Area will open and the Icon Area will be reduced to one line.
 For viewing it larger, click the sidebars away (by just clicking on the active button on them).
 An even larger view you can achieve by clicking the **Show Fullscreen** icon |icon_fullscreen| either on the thumbnail or on the preview.
 While viewing images you can take action from the context menu at any time (not in fullscreen mode).
-To close the preview, just click again or press Esc or F3 or click the Table or Thumbnails button.
+To close the preview, just click again or press :kbd:`Esc` or :kbd:`F3` or click the **Table** or **Thumbnails** button on the Main Toolbar.

 .. figure:: images/mainwindow_preview.webp
     :alt: